Rose's lime juice: History

 Lauchlan Rose (1829–1885), a ship chandler in Leith, began a process for preserving lime juice in 1865 and patented this method to preserve citrus juice without alcohol in 1867.
 He had realised that preserving the juice with sugar rather than alcohol opened the product up to a far wider market.

 The first factory producing lime juice was set up as "L. Rose & Co." on Commercial Street in Leith, Scotland, in 1868.
 This was located adjacent to the Old East Dock built during the Napoleonic War.
 This aided both the supply of limes (which do not grow in the UK), and its proximity to what was then Scotland's principal harbour for the Royal Navy.
 The limes at this time largely came from Dominica in the West Indies.
 In 1893, Rose purchased plantations there to ensure his supply (including the Bath Estate near Roseau).
 This was further supplemented by plantations in the region of Africa now known as Ghana.
 In 1875, the company had grown so much that it built and moved its headquarters to new premises in London (though still retaining its Leith production).

 In the early 20th century, L. Rose & Co faced some competition, namely from A. C. Shillingford & Co.
 At this time Albert Cavendish Shillingford was a leading Dominican businessman.
 Shillingford, with the support of relatives, bought estates from which he grew limes and then processed in two factories in Dominica.
 He later expanded to neighbouring islands, constructing lime processing plants in Trinidad and Grenada.
 This expansion broke the monopoly L. Rose & Co. held, meaning local growers of yellow limes secured better prices for their produce.

-In 1940, during The Blitz, L. Rose & Co moved its headquarters from the London docks (a key German target) to St. Albans.
+In 1940, during The Blitz, L. Rose & Co moved its headquarters from the London docks (a key German target) to St Albans.
 After the end of World War II, the company saw its market share in the UK grow.
 In 1957, Schweppes acquired the company and operated it in the UK until it was purchased by Mott's in 1982.
 Cadbury Schweppes merged the operations of the two brands in the United States and Rose's US products became domestically produced.

 When Cadbury divested its US beverage operations in 2008, Rose's was transferred to the newly formed Keurig Dr Pepper.

 Product

-In the United Kingdom, Rose's Lime Juice Cordial is manufactured and distributed by Coca-Cola Enterprises Ltd. In New Zealand, the label states it is made under "the authority" of Schweppes Holdings Ltd by Coca-Cola Amatil (NZ).
+In the United Kingdom, Rose's Lime Juice Cordial is manufactured and distributed by Coca-Cola Europacific Parteners Ltd. In New Zealand, the label states it is made under "the authority" of Schweppes Holdings Ltd by Coca-Cola Amatil (NZ).
 It also bears the notation that Schweppes Holdings Ltd holds a Royal Warrant to HM Queen Elizabeth II as manufacturers of Schweppes and Rose's soft drinks.

 The majority of limes are now sourced from Mexico and Peru.